ZakDevOnGitHub/CSharpWinFormsTemplate/README.md

 # CSharpWinFormsTemplate

-Use this repository to create C# WinForms Apps in Visual Studio Code!
-Go to README to find out how to use it.
+Hello guys! this repository contains a C# WinForms template that can be used to create desktop applications Platformwide!

+# WinForms